Managing community impacts

-We use our Upstream Socioeconomic Management Standard to identify potential socioeconomic impacts and their associated risks early in the Upstream asset life cycle, and then develop and implement appropriate avoidance, reduction, remedy and monitoring measures.
-By outlining different expectations based on the identification of relevant socioeconomic aspects, the Standard ensures that our Upstream activities proactively identify socioeconomic risks and implement timely well-balanced solutions.
+We use our Upstream Socioeconomic Management Standard to identify potential socioeconomic effects and their associated risks and opportunities early in the Upstream asset lifecycle.
+By outlining expectations based on the identification of relevant socioeconomic aspects, the Standard drives our Upstream activities to proactively identify socioeconomic risks and implement timely, well-balanced solutions.

 Performance and initiatives

-Additionally, we continue to participate in IPIECA’s task force on free prior and informed consent, which focuses on gaining clarity on the definition and best practices for working with indigenous peoples.
-IPIECA continues to monitor developments related to this topic and held periodic sessions and webinars to share local knowledge and discuss emerging trends.
+We participate in IPIECA’s task force on free prior and informed consent, which focuses on gaining clarity on the definition and best practices for working with indigenous peoples.
+IPIECA continues to monitor developments related to this topic and holds periodic sessions and webinars to share local knowledge and discuss emerging trends.

 Performance and initiatives

-ExxonMobil employs practices and policies to respect property rights in the locations where we operate, and we pay particular attention to those areas populated by indigenous peoples.
-ExxonMobil was not involved in the resettlement of any individuals from indigenous populations in 2016.
+ExxonMobil employs practices and policies to respect property rights in the locations where we operate.
+We pay particular attention to areas populated by indigenous peoples, or ethnic groups who are the original inhabitants of a given region.
+ExxonMobil was not involved in the resettlement of any individuals from indigenous populations in 2017.